-Rent collection rates have continued to be strong following the Covid-19 closure period, with the largest debtor paying its arears in accordance with a repayment plan due for completion during 2023/24.
+Rent collection rates have continued to be strong.
 The company continues to actively manage voids within the portfolio.
+The company's property managing agents have stated that the rent collections are performing above average when compared to similar portfolios.
 The company is forecasted to be remain profitable before taxation for the year 2023/24, however, due to general market trends, no dividend is anticipated to be paid from the 2023/24 trading year.

-The company owns investment assets with a value of £248m (£291m, 2021/22).
-This drop in values is reflective of the changes in market conditions over the year.
-Property capitalisation rates have moved outwards significantly, predominately because of the increase in borrowing rates, consequently bringing values down.
+The company owns investment assets with a value of £229m (£235m in 2022/23 on a like for like basis; £248m in 2022/23 including a property disposed during 2023/24).
+The drop in value is reflective of the changes in market conditions over the year.

 Cabinet Approval May 2014

 Ownership 100%

 Date of Incorporation June 2014

 Commenced trade in August 2020

 Council Investment Share Capital £4.1m

 Loans of £7.0m

-(as at 31 st March 2023)
+(as at 31st March 2024)

 Return on Investment No dividends to date

-Interest payments to the Council in 2022/23 of £0.4m (2021/22 £0.4m).
+Interest payments to the Council in 2023/24 of £0.4m (2022/23 £0.4m).

-Directors Nicola O'Connor (resigned June '22), Diane Wilding, Verity Royle, Charles Maxlow-Tomlinson (appointed March '23)
+Directors Diane Wilding, Verity Royle (resigned - date pending), Charles Maxlow-Tomlinson, Tony Orzieri (appointment pending)

 Council appointed Officer